ryandeussing/jimhopper/_the-brain/cycles.md

 As with mindfulness, however, things can be more complex.
 Given the neglect, losses, abuses and betrayals that many people have experienced in their lives, feelings of love, kindness and compassion can trigger fear.
 This is normal, and there are many ways that people can be helped to gently and safely explore, understand and overcome these obstacles to receiving, cultivating and giving love, kindness and compassion.

-Other “true goods.”
+Other 'true goods.'
 There is a good case, made by many for millennia, that *love* – which we can experience and express in many ways – is the greatest good and the greatest source of genuine human happiness.

-But most of us agree there are other (if lesser) “true goods” too.
+But most of us agree there are other (if lesser) 'true goods' too.
 Other experiences and goals that are most worthy of seeking and most likely to bring genuine happiness.

 Depending on our personality, our cultural and religious background and several other factors, we may highly value and seek various things along a continuum from false to true goods (e.g., power, money, technology toys, entertainment, sexual stimulation, physical health, beauty, creativity, knowledge, courage, generosity, connection with nature, playfulness, achievement, contributing to others through our work).

-The world’s religious and spiritual traditions supremely value wisdom, which includes liberation from ignorance and, to use a central Buddhist conception, “seeing things as they really are” – not as we fear or want them to be.
+The world’s religious and spiritual traditions supremely value wisdom, which includes liberation from ignorance and, to use a central Buddhist conception, 'seeing things as they really are' – not as we fear or want them to be.

 Such wisdom entails accurately perceiving and knowing oneself, per the ancient Delphic maxim.